-There are many reasons someone would use “No Contact” after a break-up.
-If one has to use “No Contact” (not everybody wants to, or needs to), there are “healthy” reasons to do it.
-For example: to heal from the break up, space to reflect on one’s shortcomings in the relationship, do some changing and growing; and sometimes one just wants to “forget everything” and move on with his or her life.
+For example: to heal from the break up, space to reflect on one’s shortcomings and do some changing and growing.
+And sometimes one just wants to “forget everything” and move on with their life.

 1. Feeling helpless

-“No Contact” especially appeals to people who fear that any kind of contact could increase or intensify the problems in the relationship.
-Because they feel helpless to change anything, they choose instead to “hide” and hope that the problems will go away on their own — and when they reappear from “No Contact” everything will be fine.
+“No contact” especially appeals to people who fear that any kind of contact could increase or intensify the problems in the relationship.
+Because fearful avoidants feel helpless to change anything, they choose instead to “hide” and hope that the problems will go away on their own — and when they reappear from “no contact” everything will be fine.

 2. Things ended badly

-Most likely the break-up was nasty – things that should have not been said were said, or an ex is angry and hostile, so the person thinks that “No Contact” is a good way to avoid further “messing things up” and that it’ll allow any bad feelings to go away.
+Most likely the break-up was nasty – things that should have not been said were said, or an ex is angry and hostile.
+A fearful avoidant thinks that “no contact” is a good way to avoid further “messing things up”.
+They believe that no contact will allow any bad feelings to go away.
 Most are unaware that this very act of “trying not to further mess things up” may actually create new problems.

 3. Lack of self-confidence

-Someone who is not psychologically prepared to deal with the emotions involved with trying to get back a loved one, or lacks confidence in the process because they have no plan strategy might see “No Contact” as an attractive strategy for getting an ex back because they don’t have to do anything.
-All they have to do is try so hard not to contact an ex — and wait for their ex to contact them!
+Someone who is not psychologically prepared to deal with the emotions of trying to attract back their ex may see no contact a way to manage emotions.
+If you have no plan or strategy to attract back your ex, no contact may seem like a good idea.
+You don’t have to do anything.
+All you have to do is try so hard not to contact your ex — and wait for your ex to contact you!

 4. Issues with being needy and/or controlling

-If one was clingy, needy, dependent or feels that they had less “power” and control over what happened in the relationship, “No Contact” may make them feel like they’re finally in control of the situation.
+Fearful avoidants especially those who lean anxious are needy, dependent or feels that they had less “power” and control over what happened in the relationship.
+“No contact” makes them feel like they’re finally in control of the situation.
 Because of their past behaviours, they’re so afraid, that any sign of wanting contact may be interpreted as a sign of neediness and weakness and their ex may conclude that they’re still desperately in love.
-For as long as they’re not contacting an ex, they can hide their feelings (and undesired behaviours).
+For as long as they are in no contact, they can hide their feelings (and undesired behaviours).
 It’s an illusion.
 Once contact is re-established (it eventually has to if one wants to get back his or her ex), the neediness begins all over again.

 5. Hesitation/reservations about the relationship